Guidance on Parallel Investigations

 The burden on the regulated person and any witnesses of having to deal with parallel investigations.

 Where the subject of our action is facing very similar allegations by another body, we will consider whether we can rely on evidence gathered by that body or for the purposes of those proceedings to avoid unnecessary duplication.

-Ms A and Mr B are partners in a two partner firm, specialising in criminal defence work.
+Ms A and Mr B are partners in a two-partner firm, specialising in criminal defence work.
 They have been subject to a long running police investigation concerning their firm's involvement with a criminal gang which the police strongly believe is involved in drug trafficking and money laundering.
-The police have told us that there is substantial evidence that the partners have been laundering the proceeds of crime through the firm's client account.
-The police also have evidence that both partners have been involved in assisting the gang to import the drugs into the UK.
+The police tell us there is substantial evidence that the partners have been laundering the proceeds of crime through the firm's client account.
+The police also have evidence that both partners are involved in assisting the gang to import the drugs into the UK.